 OCCUPATIONS Agricultural and Environmental Systems Agricultural Engineers Do you enjoy working with animals?
-Do you have a green thumb?
-Agricultural Inspector Do you collect rocks?
-Are you interested in protecting the environment?
+Agricultural Inspector Do you have a green thumb?
+Do you collect rocks?
+Agricultural Scientist Are you interested in protecting the environment?
 Do you enjoy working outdoors?
-Are Science classes your favorite?
-Agricultural Scientist Animal Breeders Animal Scientists If you answered yes to two or more of the questions above, you might be interested in considering a career in agriculture, food, and Animal Trainers natural resources.
+Animal Breeders Are Science classes your favorite?
+Animal Scientists If you answered yes to two or more of the questions above, you might be interested in considering a career in agriculture, food, and Animal Trainers natural resources.
 If you chose to work in occupations in the Agriculture, Food, and Commercial Fishers Natural Resources cluster, you could raise plants and animals as sources for food and shelter.
 On the other hand, you could focus on Conservation Scientists selling and making products from plants and animals.
 These products include food, lumber, and fabrics.
-You might also provide Farm and Ranch Workers advice and services that farmers and ranchers need to improve products.
-Another option in this cluster is to work to conserve natural Farm Equipment Mechanics resources and protect the environment.
-Fish and Game Wardens Helpful Piqua High School Electives: AP Biology AP Chemistry Higher level math classes Upper Valley Career Technology Center Offerings: Ag and Power Technologies Environmental Occupations Food Processing Workers Foresters Loggers Meat Cutters Landscape Management Veterinary Science Nursery Workers Edison Community College Offerings: Park Naturalists Agriculture, A.S.
+You might also provide • Farm and Ranch Workers advice and services that farmers and ranchers need to improve products.
+Another option in this cluster is to work to conserve natural • Farm Equipment Mechanics resources and protect the environment. • Fish and Game Wardens AP Biology Food Processing Workers AP Chemistry Higher level math classes Foresters Upper Valley Career Technology Center Offerings: Loggers Ag and Power Technologies Environmental Occupations Meat Cutters Landscape Management Veterinary Science Nursery Workers Edison Community College Offerings: Park Naturalists Agriculture, A.S.
 Earth Science, A.S.
 Recycling Workers Rock Splitters Trash Collectors Veterinarians Veterinary Assistants Water Treatment Plant Operators Zoologists

 OCCUPATIONS Arts and Communication Actor Do you like to perform in front of an audience?
 Agent & Business Manager Are you interested in working in movies or television?
 Do you like to work with technology?
 Is artistic expression important to you?
-Animator Are you active with the school or community theatre?
-Announcer Does computer animation interest you?
+Are you active with the school or community theater?
+Does computer animation interest you?
 Are you visually oriented?
-Art Director If you answered yes, you might be interested in considering a career Broadcast Technician in arts, audio/video technology, and communications.
+Animator Announcer Art Director If you answered yes, you might be interested in considering a career Broadcast Technician in arts, audio/video technology, and communications.
 If you are interested in working in this cluster, you have two avenues.
 One is to Camera Operator be a performer or artist.
 The other is to work behind the scenes to make the performance or publication happen.
 As a reporter, actor, or Cartoonist fine artist, you would use your creative talents.
-To assure that a concert of a magazine is successful, you would use computers and Choreographer sound equipment.
-The occupations in this cluster allow you to use your creativity, talent, and technical skills.
-Costume & Wardrobe Specialist Dancer Helpful High School Electives: Women's, Men's, Concert, and Show Choir • Editor Show Choir Combo, Marching Band and Symphonic Band Music Appreciation and Theory Art I: Introduction to Art Art II: Drawing and Painting Art III: Studio Art AP Studio Art: 2D Design/Drawing Fashion Designer Film & Video Editor Fine Artist Introduction to Design Visual Design: Foundations of Design and Print Production Graphic Designer Digital Video: Foundations of Video Design and Production Interactive Design: Foundations of Animation and Interactive Design Music Composers, Directors, and Arrangers Photoshop Premiere Pro Musicians Piqua Digital Weekly Ceramics Independent Study News Reporters Speech Communications World Languages Photographers Yearbook Drama Producer and Director Fashion Design Construction Proofreaders Upper Valley Career Center: Design and Digital Print Technologies Set Designer Interactive Media Singer Edison Community College Offerings: Fine Arts, A.A.
-Technical Writer Photography Short-Term English, A.A.
-Video Game Designer Communications, A.A.
-Writer
+To assure that a concert of a magazine is successful, you would use computers and • Choreographer sound equipment.
+The occupations in this cluster allow you to use • Costume & Wardrobe Specialist your creativity, talent, and technical skills. • Dancer Helpful High School Electives: Women's, Men's, Concert, and Show Choir • Editor Show Choir Combo, Marching Band and Symphonic Band Music Appreciation and Theory Fashion Designer Art I: Introduction to Art Art II: Drawing and Painting Film & Video Editor Art III: Studio Art AP Studio Art: 2D Design/Drawing • Fine Artist Introduction to Design Visual Design: Foundations of Design and Print Production Graphic Designer Media I - Interactive Design: Foundations of Animation and Interactive Design • Music Composers, Directors, and Arrangers Photoshop Video and Effects Musicians Piqua Digital Weekly Ceramics Independent Study News Reporters Speech Communications World Languages Photographers Yearbook Drama Producer and Director Fashion Design Construction Jewelry, Metals, and Object Design Proofreaders Upper Valley Career Center: Set Designer Design and Digital Print Technologies Interactive Media • Singer Technical Writer Edison Community College Offerings: Fine Arts, A.A.
+Video Game Designer Photography Short-Term English, A.A. • Writer Communications, A.A.